 Justice Department Won't Bring Charges Over CIA Interrogations

-By Pete Yost, Associated Press
+By Pete Yost, Associated Press31 August 12

 he Justice Department announced Thursday it has ended its investigation into CIA interrogations of terrorist detainees without bringing criminal charges.